mberto79/XCALibre.jl/docs/src/VV/2d-constant-temperature-flat-plate.md

 wall of the domain.

-The results of case are compared against the theoretical local Nusselt number correlation for forced convection for constant temperature flat plates.
+The results of case are compared against the theoretical local Nusselt number correlation for forced convection on constant temperature flat plate:

 ``Nu_x = 0.332 Re_x^{1/2} Pr^{1/3}``

+The correlation is valid for Prandtl numbers greater than 0.6.

 The boundary conditions are described in the following figure: